quizbowlscoreboard/PrivacyPolicy/README.md

 Effective Date: 3/20/2025

 1. Introduction
-[App Name] (“we,” “us,” or “our”) respects your privacy.
+Quiz Bowl Scoreboard (“we,” “us,” or “our”) respects your privacy.
 This Privacy Policy explains how we handle any data collected while you use our app.

 2. Information We Collect